Excel VBA Worksheets

 So, as part of the code if you want to use worksheets objects remember this point.

-As I told Worksheet is an object variable in VBA.
+As I told worksheet is an object variable.
 However, this has syntax too.

 The index is nothing that is the worksheet number we are referring to.
 As you can see at the end it is referred to as Object.

 For example Worksheet(1).Select means select the first worksheet of the workbook.
 It doesn’t matter what is the name of the worksheet, whatever the worksheet inserted first in the workbook will be selected.

 We can also refer the worksheet by its name as well.
 We need to mention the complete as it is worksheet name in double-quotes.

 For example Worksheet(“Sales Sheet”).Select means select the sheet named as “Sales Sheet”.
 Here it doesn’t matter what is the number of the worksheet it always selects the specified worksheet.

 How to use Worksheets Object in VBA?

 For an example assume you have totally 5 sheets in your workbook and name of those worksheets are “Worksheet 1”, “Worksheet 2”, “Worksheet 3”, “Chart Sheet 1”, and “Chart Sheet 2”.

 If I use the numbering to select the worksheet then I can use the number as the worksheet reference.